nicalpi/nicalpi.com/_posts/2023-09-12-why-your-team-is-not-asking-questions-and-how-to-fix.md

 By asking questions, answers will benefit everyone in the room and help clarify things for other individuals who haven't mastered your courage yet.

-Hell, if it's good enough for Simon Sinek, it's good enough for me.
+If it's good enough for Simon Sinek, it's good enough for me.

 {% include youtubePlayer.html id="BkLzo_oNVho" %}